 The prescribed area is a 30-m strip of land, measured perpendicularly on each side from the centreline of pipe(s).
-Regulations require that within this area. activities that cause or might cause, a ground disturbance cannot occur without written consent from the pipeline company.
-If written consent for the activity is granted, you must then make a locate request to confirm the location of the pipeline and any other underground utilities.
-All planned construction activities on, along, under or across the pipeline must also receive approval from Enbridge and a locate request, before going ahead.
-Written consent from Enbridge is also required for vehicle or mobile equipment crossings within or traveling along the ROW.
+Within this area, any activities that can or might cause a ground disturbance cannot occur without written consent from Enbridge-or the specified pipeline company-under regulatory requirements.

+If written consent for an activity is granted, it is mandatory to then make a locate request in order to confirm and identify the location of the pipeline and any other underground utilities.

+Any planned construction activities on, along, under or across the pipeline must also receive approval from Enbridge in addition to a locate request, before going ahead.
+Written consent from Enbridge is also required for vehicle or mobile equipment crossings within or travelling along the ROW.